 - 11.54-by-23.19-inch Petrolio Jewel Tile from Florim USA

 10 of 12

-Even though the manufacturer does not label it as such, I see definite Prairie Style influences on this bathroom backsplash, with the long horizontals and three variations of brown and tan.
+Even though the manufacturer does not label it as such, it's not hard to see Prairie Style influences on this bathroom backsplash, both with the long horizontals and the blend of earth-tone browns and tans.

 You're looking at sheets of individual glass tiles bound with mesh backing.

 - Gems collection from Florim USA